ericf/express-handlebars/README.md

 `callback`.

 This method is called by Express and is the main entry point into this Express view engine implementation.
-It adds the concept of a "layout" to rendering and delegates rendering to the `render()` method.
+It adds the concept of a "layout" and delegates rendering to the `render()` method.

 The `options` will be used both as the context in which the Handlebars templates are rendered, and to signal this view engine on how it should behave, e.g.,